Respond • Recover • Prevent

 Do these steps as soon as possible.

-• Report the profile to the platform and local authorities.
+• Report the profile to the platform and keep screenshots.

 Investment & Cryptocurrency Scams